Neppington/Neppington.github.io/README.md

 Jekyll allows you to easily integrate static site components into your GitHub Page.
 That being said, we're not even using a *fraction* of it's potential!
 If you want to learn more about Jekyll's capabilities, refer to [More Resources](#more-resources) for a video series on the static site generator!

+Now, let's get to sprucing up your website!

 ### Integrating Jekyll themes with your GitHub Page